 We’ve also developed alternative sets to ward off the inevitable ennui of doing the same poses day in and day out.
 New alternatives also strengthen the bones in the wrist, the fourth most probable fracture site.
 We have put the first group, the group we’ve already proven to work, online for free on Youtube, (and below) and offer DVDs on sciatica.org.

-In the video below, you’ll see three versions of each pose most of the time.
+In this video, you’ll see three versions of each pose most of the time.
 A beginner version for those with osteoporosis and/or little yoga experience, an intermediate pose for those with osteopenia or that level of skill, and in the center is the classical pose and is the one being described in the video.